-The people who run live comedy shows in the Midlands region decide who goes on the shortlists for each category.
-We also allow members of the Midlands media to nominate too.
-We’ve had more than thirty comedy promoters and media professionals take part in the shortlisting process.
+The people who run live comedy shows in the Midlands region, and comedy writers and performers, decide who goes on the shortlists for each category.
+We’ve usually had more than thirty comedy promoters take part in the shortlisting process.
 We tallied up all their nominations and put the Top Five onto the shortlists.

 2. But there are more than five Finalists.
 What gives?!

 A very large number of acts and clubs were nominated.
 Which meant a lot of acts and clubs got the same number of nominations.
 So the “Top Five” sometimes includes six, seven or even more names.

 3. I still don’t get it.
 Can you dumb that down for me?